North Eastern Railway (United Kingdom)

 The North Eastern Railway (NER) was an English railway company.
 It was incorporated in 1854 by the combination of several existing railway companies.
 Later, it was amalgamated with other railways to form the London and North Eastern Railway at the Grouping in 1923.
 Its main line survives to the present day as part of the East Coast Main Line between London and Edinburgh.

 Unlike many other pre-Grouping companies the NER had a relatively compact territory, in which it had a near monopoly.
 That district extended through Yorkshire, County Durham and Northumberland, with outposts in Westmorland and Cumberland.
 The only company penetrating its territory was the Hull & Barnsley, which it absorbed shortly before the main grouping.
 The NER's main line formed the middle link on the Anglo-Scottish "East Coast Main Line" between London and Edinburgh, joining the Great Northern Railway near Doncaster and the North British Railway at Berwick-upon-Tweed.

 Although primarily a Northern English railway, the NER had a short length of line in Scotland, in Roxburghshire, with stations at Carham and Sprouston on the Tweedmouth-Kelso route (making it the only English railway with sole ownership of any line in Scotland), and was a joint owner of the Forth railway bridge and its approach lines.
 The NER was the only English railway to run trains regularly into Scotland, over the Berwick-Edinburgh main line as well as on the Tweedmouth-Kelso branch.

 The total length of line owned was 4990 mi and the company's share capital was £82 million.
 The headquarters were at York and the works at Darlington, Gateshead, York and elsewhere.

-Befitting the successor to the Stockton & Darlington Railway, the NER had a reputation for innovation.
+Befitting the successor to the Stockton and Darlington Railway, the NER had a reputation for innovation.
 It was a pioneer in architectural and design matters and in electrification.
 By 1906 the NER was further ahead than any other British railway in having a set of rules agreed with the trades unions, including arbitration, for resolving disputes.
 In its final days it also began the collection that became the Railway Museum at York, now the National Railway Museum.